kindo-tk/VIT_winter_sem/README.md

 # MSc Data Science Winter Semester Lab Works - VIT

 Welcome to the repository for **MSc Data Science Winter Semester Lab Works** at **VIT**.
-This repository contains the lab work and assignments for various subjects from the Winter Semester of my course.
-Below is a structured overview of the content and links to each directory.
+This repository showcases my lab work and digital assessments from the Winter Semester.
+Explore hands-on projects in machine learning, statistical analysis, data visualization, and more.

 ---